talkspan/talkspan/README.md

 * Arduino Uno, Nano and the large one
 * ESP 32

-### Feel free to contact me about any questions you may have
+# Feel free to contact me about any questions you may have
+# Specs of Current Workstation:
+* Intel Xeon E5-2637 v3
+* NVidia GTX Titan X 12GB